 Consolidating all your debts into one easy to manage loan makes budgeting your finances much more comfortable as you will have just one regular, fixed cost as opposed to many different loans and separate repayments.

 This isn’t always the case with debt consolidation loans, but it can work out cheaper to combine all your debts into one lower interest loan agreement.
 If the new rate of borrowing is significantly less than the original debt, then the overall amount you pay back could be reduced.

 Rebuild your credit score

-If you are struggling to make repayments on multiple debts, it will have probably had a negative impact on your credit score.
+If you are struggling to make repayments on multiple debts, it will have probably had a negative impact on your credit report.
 A debt consolidation loan can be a great way of rebuilding a poor credit rating by demonstrating that you are a responsible borrower.
 If you are sensible with making the repayments and don’t take out further credit until your debt consolidation loan is paid off, it can be a convenient way of getting your credit score back on track.

 Low interest with secured loans

-Usually secured debt consolidation loans have lower interest rates than their unsecured counterparts.
+Usually secured debt consolidation loans have lower interest rates than their unsecured loan counterparts.
 These low-interest rates can save you a great deal of money if your current debts have a high APR.
 The monthly repayments will generally be more moderate and more affordable.